Font Licensing

 • Hosting .woff and .woff2 files on your website

-Example Usage: Your website typically receives around 200,000 views per month.
-In this case, you purchase a Web License that covers up to 250,000 monthly views.
-If your website traffic exceeds that threshold, you must upgrade to the next tier.
+Example Usage: A website receives approximately 200,000 page views per month.
+A Web License tier covering up to 250,000 monthly views is required.
+If traffic increases beyond this limit, the license must be upgraded to the next tier.

-App license allows you to embed the font to your app to be distributed via app marketplaces, such as Google Play or App Store.
-The font license cost is determined by the number of titles utilizing the font.
-Web license can be used for the following purposes:
+An App License allows you to embed a font within an application distributed through marketplaces such as Google Play or the App Store.
+The cost of the license is determined by the number of application titles in which the font is embedded.
+It can be used for the following purposes:

 • Mobile App Design